Christian Slater: Legal issues

 In 1994, he was arrested when he tried to board a commercial plane with a gun in his baggage.
 He was sentenced to three days of community service.

 In 1997, Slater was convicted of punching his girlfriend, Michelle Jonas, and assaulting a police officer while under the influence of heroin, cocaine, and alcohol.
 He had consumed them for two days straight and had little to no sleep.
 He was treated for more than 100 days in a rehabilitation facility while on bail, and then was sentenced to a three-month term in jail, followed by three months in a residential rehab center.
 He was released from prison after 59 days on the basis of good behavior.

 On May 24, 2005, Slater was arrested in Manhattan, after allegedly groping a woman on the street.
 Slater was charged with third-degree sexual abuse.
 The charges were later dropped due to lack of evidence and on the condition that Slater keep out of trouble for six months.

+After becoming sober, Slater said, "Work is my hobby, staying sober is my job."
+In a similar vein, he said, "Work is my job, and having adventures with my kids.
+My kids are all-important."